tidepool-org/development/k8s/README.md

 ```
 N.B.
 Weave flux will install ALL kubernetes manifests that it discovers in the branch of your` CONFIG_REPO`.
 It will also look for files with valid `HelmRelease` manifest file and install the helm releases according to the files found.

-The `HelmRelease` manifest file for your Tidepool backed is stored at `k8s/release/backend.yaml`.
+The `HelmRelease` manifest file for your Tidepool backend is stored at `k8s/release/backend.yaml`.
 To configure Weave Flux to watch for new Docker images posted to Docker Hub, modify that file.
 See the [Flux documentation](https://github.com/weaveworks/flux) for details.

 #### Enable Weave Flux to Update Your GitHub Repo
 In order to allow  Flux to install new Docker images, Flux will need write access to your Git repo.
 You provide that by getting the Flux public key from the Flux server using the Flux client and by adding the key to your Git Repo as a "deploy key".